Why build a school when you can build an ecosystem?

 Rainwater will be harvested and stored in stainless steel tanks designed to maintain water quality and purity.
 Water management strategies within the building will reduce the need to harvest.
 It may be possible for the same water to be used several times for different functions and students will have a big say in this.
 Potable water will be clearly labelled.

-Compost and Recycling
+Compost

-Compost from food waste generated by students, the kitchen and cafeteria will be used to fertilise the school's gardens.
+Food waste generated by students, the kitchen and cafeteria will be used to fertilise the school's gardens.

 Energy Efficiency